Advance Inclusion in your workplace

 The impact of the cost of living crisis on sports – Our conclusion

 Additionally, increasing ticket prices undermine the spectator experience, affecting the vibrancy of live events.
-Policymakers, sports organizations, and communities must work together to address the cost-of-living crisis, ensuring that sports remain accessible, sustainable, and enjoyable for all in the United Kingdom.
+Policymakers, sports organisations, and communities must work together to address the cost of living crisis, ensuring that sports remain accessible, sustainable, and enjoyable for all in the United Kingdom.

 You may also like…